ebenezermtc/ebenezermtc.github.io/_posts/2015-03-12-HC-with-DBishop.markdown

 categories:
   - general
 ---
-Our Rt Rev Dr Geevarghese Mar Theodosius Espiscopa will join us for a Holy Communion service on Tuesday, March 31st.
+Our Rt Rev Dr Geevarghese Mar Theodosius Espiscopa will join us for a Holy Communion service on Tuesday, March 31st at 7PM.
 All are requested to come and partake in this service.